Azure-Samples/azure-open-ai-rag-oyd-text-images/README.md

 # RAG on PDF with text and embedded Images, with citations referencing image answering user query

+## Workshop

+Check out the [workshop based on this repo and solution](https://azure-samples.github.io/azure-open-ai-rag-oyd-text-images/), offering deep learning with self-paced activities.

 ## Content
 - [Overview](#overview)
 - [Reference architecture](#reference-architecture)